Randy Jordan

-Randy Jordan (born June 6, 1970) is an American football coach and former player who is the running backs coach for the Tennessee Titans of the National Football League (NFL).
+Randy Loment Jordan (born June 6, 1970) is an American football coach and former player who is the running backs coach for the Tennessee Titans of the National Football League (NFL).
 He played college football for the University of North Carolina.
 He was not selected in the 1993 NFL draft, and subsequently played nine seasons for the Los Angeles Raiders, Jacksonville Jaguars, and Oakland Raiders.

 Jordan attended the University of North Carolina, where he was a running back for Mack Brown's North Carolina Tarheels football team, playing alongside fellow running back and future Jacksonville teammate Natrone Means.
 As a junior in 1991, he had 124 carries for 618 yards with seven rushing touchdowns, and 11 catches for 160 yards with two touchdown receptions.
 During his 1992 senior season, Jordan had 59 carries for 225 yards with one touchdown, and seven receptions for 101 yards and a touchdown.

 He scored the first touchdown of the expansion Jacksonville Jaguars in 1995.

 Jordan was also an All-American sprinter for the North Carolina Tar Heels track and field team, placing 4th in the 55 m at the 1993 NCAA Division I Indoor Track and Field Championships.